top of page

 Opioid Analgesic Dependence may be the result of pain treatment, or using opioids bought on the street or dark web, the latter usually related to underlying mental health problems such as anxiety.
 Affected populations and clinical management are different from treating heroin dependence.

-Once painkiller dependence has developed, it creates a range a of serious problems for the person affected, their family and the treating clinicians.
+Once painkiller dependence has developed, it creates a range of serious problems for the person affected, their family and the treating clinicians.

 Some of the patterns that may suggest painkiller addiction are related to: